fluiddyn/transonic/README.rst

 - :code:`TRANSONIC_DIR` can be set to control where the cached files are saved.

+- :code:`TRANSONIC_DEBUG` triggers a verbose mode.

 - :code:`TRANSONIC_COMPILE_AT_IMPORT` can be set to enable a mode for which Transonic compiles at import time the Pythran file associated with the imported module.
 This behavior can also be triggered programmatically by using the function :code:`set_compile_at_import`.

 - :code:`TRANSONIC_NO_REPLACE` can be set to disable all code replacements.
   This is useful to compare execution times and when measuring code coverage.